Ena Fujita

 Ena Fujita (藤田恵名, Fujita Ena) is a Japanese musician, singer-songwriter and gravure idol.
-She is managed by Platinum Production and signed to King Records.
 Due to her two careers she has dubbed herself a "singer-songradol" (シンガーソングラドル, shingāsonguradoru), a portmanteau of "singer-songwriter" and "gradol", an abbreviation of "gravure idol".
 As a musician she is known for wearing bikinis onstage and for provocative promotional material.

 Early life and influences

 Ena Fujita was born in Kitakyushu, Fukuoka Prefecture on July 7, 1990.
 As a child she was inspired to become a singer after performing a Sailor Moon song in front of her family.
 In October 2005, she won a singing contest in junior high school.
 As a child she was a fan of pop idols such as Aya Matsuura and Speed.
 But when she entered the music business she felt it was disingenuous to sing songs that other people wrote and that did not resonate with her, so she vowed to write her own lyrics.
 When she started playing guitar around 2014, she became more interested in rock music like Number Girl and The Blue Hearts.
 This was a result of recommendations by her frequent collaborator, Ga-ko Tabuchi.